 If the C-ONU fails to receive the GATE MPCPDU within the provisioned duration of the HOLD_OVER_START state (expressed by the periodHoldOver variable), the ONU enters the local deregistration state by sending the MACR(DA, REGISTER_REQ, status = deregister) primitive to the underlying MPCP sublayer, per Figure 9-11.
 The OLT deregisters the ONU independently, based on the observed link status.

-Configuration messages

-To configure the values for TLoS_Optical and TLoS_MAC parameters in the C-ONU, the C-OLT uses the ONU Protection Configuration TLV (0xC7/0x00-0F) per 14.2.2.13.
-The C-ONU shall be able to process the eOAMPDU with the ONU Protection Configuration TLV (0xC7/0x00-0F) and set the values for TLoS_Optical and TLoS_MAC parameters accordingly.

 Trunk switching process

 Variables